gladchinda/realtime-visualization-react-demo/README.md

 # Realtime Data Visualization (Next.JS & Pusher)

 This project contains the source code for a very simple realtime data visualization application based on a poll.
-Here is a run-down of the core technologies used in this project.

-1. [Next.js](https://learnnextjs.com/) - A framework for building server-side rendered React applications with ease.
-It handles most of the challenges that come with building SSR React apps.

-2. [Pusher](https://pusher.com/) - Pusher is a technology for building apps with varying realtime needs like push notifications and pub/sub messaging.
-It is the engine behind the realtime ability of our data visualization app.

-3. [Chart.js](http://www.chartjs.org/) - Chart.js is a simple yet flexible JavaScript charting library that makes it possible to create different types of data visualization charts via a programmable interface.

-4. [React](https://reactjs.org/) - A very popular JavaScript DOM rendering framework for building scalable web applications using a component-based architecture.

 Here is a screenshot of the application.

 ![App Screenshot](https://i.imgur.com/4369jkl.png)